-Apprenticeships offer young people the chance to leave school at 16 and go straight in to work.
-This enables them to earn while they learn, while adhering to the new Government legislations to stay in education until the age of 18, which is also known as ‘Raising the Participation Age’ (RPA).
+Apprenticeships offer young people the chance to leave school at 16 and go straight into work.
+This enables you to earn while you learn, while adhering to Government legislations of staying in education or training until the age of 18 (also known as ‘Raising the Participation Age’ (RPA)).

 We have been offering work-based training and qualifications for more than twenty years.
 Our reputation for quality training is helped by the business contacts that we have with many local companies, who work closely with us to provide the support and opportunities in producing an efficient, confident workforce.

 We are a partner college with the University of Greenwich, which enables us to provide Higher Education programmes from our Dartford campus.
 As a partner college we are able to provide high quality recognised qualifications for a fraction of the cost of university.
-As a Higher Education student you have access to the purpose-built Higher Education Block and resources at the College, plus you also have access to the library resources and Students’ Union (SUUG) at the University of Greenwich.
-We also offer access courses.
+As a Higher Education student you have access to the purpose-built Higher Education Centre and resources at the College, plus you also have access to the library resources and Students’ Union (SUUG) at the University of Greenwich.
+We also offer Access to Higher Education courses.

-We offer a wide range of short courses to meet the needs of businesses and individuals ranging from professional cake decoration for confectioners through to Construction Skills Certificate Scheme (CSCS) Safety, for those working in the construction industry.
+We offer a wide range of short courses to meet the needs of businesses and individuals ranging from AAT Accountancy, through to Construction Skills Certificate Scheme (CSCS) Safety, for those working in the construction industry.